Workflow Automation Guide: Definition, Benefits, And Software

 3. Low-Code/No-Code capabilities

-In the same line, InvGate Service Desk's Low-Code/No-Code capabilities cater to all skill levels.
-Whether you're a seasoned developer or new to automation, you can build complex workflows without extensive coding knowledge, making the automation process accessible to a wider audience.
+In the same line, InvGate Service Management's Low-Code/No-Code capabilities cater to all skill levels.
+Whether you're a seasoned developer or new to automation, you can build complex workflows without coding knowledge, making the automation process accessible to a wider audience.

-This can be done because InvGate Service Desk integrates with many different systems, including directory services, Access Management tools, Identity and Access Management solutions, and IT Asset Management software
+This can be done because InvGate Service Management integrates with many different systems, including directory services, Access Management tools, Identity and Access Management solutions, and IT Asset Management software

 We know that every use case is unique, and hence the tool you choose must be flexible enough to address customization.